-\subsection{Completeness}
+\subsubsection{\textbf{Completeness.}}

-We say that an algorithm is complete if the following holds. \emph{If a controller exists such that the controlled system satisfies the specification, the algorithm will find it.} The completeness of Algorithm \ref{alg:control} depends on the solver used in the last line, therefore, we analyze the completeness of optimization problem \eqref{eq:optProb} instead of the completeness of Algorithm \ref{alg:control}.
-To this end, we state the following.
+We say that an optimization problem is complete when the following holds: \emph{If a controller exists such that the controlled system satisfies the specification, the optimization problem will have a feasible solution.} To this end, we state the following.